grubmaster5284/tts_flutter_test/GUIDE.md

 ### Troubleshooting

-**Error: "Your default credentials were not found"**
+**Error: "Your default credentials were not found" or "Google Cloud credentials not found"**

+- **For Flutter app:** Use a Service Account key file (see Service Account Setup above).
+Place the key file in the project directory (`backend/python/service-account-key.json`).
-- Run `gcloud auth application-default login`
+- **For backend server only:** Run `gcloud auth application-default login`

 **Error: "API keys are not supported"**
 - Google Cloud TTS requires OAuth2, not API keys.
-Use one of the authentication methods above.
+Use Service Account setup (recommended) or Application Default Credentials.

 **Error: "The Text-to-Speech API has not been used"**
-- Enable the Text-to-Speech API in Google Cloud Console.
+- Enable the Text-to-Speech API in Google Cloud Console (see "Enable the Text-to-Speech API" above).

 **Error: "Permission denied"**
 - Make sure your service account or user account has the "Cloud Text-to-Speech API User" role.

+**Error persists after setting up credentials:**
+- Make sure the service account key file is in one of the project directories listed above
+- Verify the file is valid JSON and not corrupted
+- Check that the Text-to-Speech API is enabled in your Google Cloud project
+- For sandboxed apps, Application Default Credentials may not work - use Service Account key file instead

 ---